Arh3825/AlisonHo/README.md

-# Welcome to my Personal Website!
+# Welcome to my Personal Website
 A portfolio-style web application where I explore and improve my front-end and back-end skills using HTML, React.js, CSS, and Python.

 ## About This Project